FateMeetsLuck/dmildew/README.md

 DMildew is not optimized for computationally heavy tasks.
 The design of the language focuses on interoperability with D native functions and CPU intensive operations should be moved to native implementations and called from the scripting language.

 DMildew has only been tested on Windows and Linux x86_64 operating systems.
 Please test on other operating systems to report problems.
-Note that compiled bytecode is platform dependent (byte order matters) and bytecode scripts must be compiled for each platform, similar to Lua.
+Note that compiled bytecode is platform dependent (byte order matters) and bytecode scripts must be compiled for each type of CPU, similar to Lua.

 ## Help